SEAN: Two manga enter! One manga leaves! Who will prevail?

 MICHELLE: I’m very excited about this!

-MELINDA: Always here for this combo.
+MJ: Always here for this combo.

 SEAN: The other Seven Seas debut is the manga version of The Saint’s Magic Power Is Omnipotent.